teracyhq/blog/source/_posts/2013-08-03-how-to-start-blogging-easily-with-octopress-and-teracy-dev.markdown

 Step 3: Setup `octopress`
 -------------------------

+**Note**:

-1. Note that `Git` and `Ruby` was already installed on the VM.
+- `Git` and `Ruby` was already installed on the VM.

-2. You need to make sure to register a Github account at https://github.com/
+- You need to make sure to register a Github account at https://github.com/

-3. [**Important**] You must store your repository at `teracy-dev/workspace/personal` directory or you could possibly loose it when `$ vagrant destroy`.
+- You must store your repository at `teracy-dev/workspace/personal` directory or you could possibly loose it when `$ vagrant destroy`.
 For example, to clone `octopress` repository:

 ``` bash